clean-css/clean-css/README.md

 ## How to optimize multiple files?

-It can be done either by passing an array of paths, or, when sources are already available, a hash:
+It can be done either by passing an array of paths, or, when sources are already available, a hash or an array of hashes:

 ```js
 new CleanCSS().minify(['path/to/file/one', 'path/to/file/two']);